peterhinch/micropython-tft-gui/README.md

 to modify it, freezing is cumbersome.
 Compiling it on the Pyboard will result in memory errors.
 The solution is to cross-compile, replacing ugui.py with ugui.mpy on the target.
 Alternatively you may opt to split the module into two.

+For developers wishing to extend the library with new controls or displays, see this [reference](./DEVELOPER.md).